 When 802.1P QoS mode is enabled, the switch will automatically map the ingress packets to priority queues based on the 802.1p priority and the above mapping relationship.
-After that, packets in all the queues are sent in order based on the weight value for each queue.
-The switch implements four scheduling queues, TC1, TC2, TC3 and TC4.
-TC1 has the lowest priority while TC4 has the highest priority.
-The weight value ratio of TC1, TC2, TC3 and TC4 is 1:2:4:8.
-As for the untagged packets, the switch will forward it according to the default priority mode.
+After that, the switch will preferentially send packets in the queue with higher priority, and only when the queue with higher priority is empty, packets in the queue with lower priority are sent.
+As for the untagged packets, the switch will forward it according to the default port-based QoS mode.